First Majestic Silver Corp. (AG) Shares Up Despite Recent Market Volatility

-The stock price of First Majestic Silver Corp.
-(NYSE: AG) has surged by 0.32 when compared to previous closing price of 6.26, but the company has seen a -6.69% decline in its stock price over the last five trading sessions.
+First Majestic Silver Corp.
+(NYSE: AG)’s stock price has gone rise by 0.65 in comparison to its previous close of 6.16, however, the company has experienced a -2.21% decrease in its stock price over the last five trading days.

 Is It Worth Investing in First Majestic Silver Corp.
 (NYSE: AG) Right Now?